flowscripter/cli-framework/README.md

 **NOTE**: This requires a `Printer` service in the context registered with the ID `STDOUT_PRINTER_SERVICE`.

 ## Plugin Support

-TODO
+Dynamic discovery and registration of [@flowscripter/esm-dynamic-plugins](https://github.com/flowscripter/esm-dynamic-plugins) plugins providing `Command` and `Service` implementations is available if configured in the `CLIConfig` configuration.

 #### Plugin Registry Service
-TODO
+The `PluginRegistryService` is responsible for instantiating a [@flowscripter/esm-dynamic-plugins](https://github.com/flowscripter/esm-dynamic-plugins)
+`PluginManager` which is then used to discover available command and service plugins and add these to `ServiceRegistry` and `CommandRegistry`.

 #### Plugin Command
-TODO
+The `PluginCommand` is a group command providing `AddCommand` and `RemoveCommand`.
+These implement a VERY BASIC NPM functionality to demonstrate the ability to add and remove plugins:

+* No support is provided for multiple versions!
+* All packages are installed at the top level!
+* Differing package versions for dependencies are not supported!
+* Installed packages are assumed to always be in a valid state and to have not been modified manually or by another process!
+* Versions in specs are expected to be explicit and not use ranges!
+* Dist-tags are not supported!
+* Package checksums are not verified!

 ## Node CLI
 The `BaseCLI` implementation ensures that the core commands and services are available to the CLI.
-It expects to be provided a configuration object containing the CLI application's name, version and description together with streams to use for `stdout` and `stderr`.
+It expects to be provided a `CLIConfig` object containing the CLI application's name, version and description together with streams to use for `stdout` and `stderr`.

 The `NodeCLI` implementation is a simple extension to the `BaseCLI` which provides the name, version and description from